WANT TO SAVE THIS RECIPE?

 A couple of weeks ago, I watched a friend eating "pancake bread" from Trader Joe's.
-She was raving about how delicious and addicting it was.
+She was raving about how delicious it was.
 I had to try it.
-I took one bite and was sold.
-Moist, not too sweet with just the right amount of maple syrup, this bread actually did remind me of pancakes.
+So I went out, bought a loaf, and with one bite, I was sold.
+Moist, not too sweet, with just the right amount of maple syrup, this bread actually reminded me of pancakes.
 But how did they achieve such madness?
 I was determined to find out.
-Fast forward weeks later and here we are making our very own pancake bread at home!
-If you don't live in California or even if you do, give this recipe a try for an easy to prepare but surprisingly very delicious pancake bread.

 Recipe